 Here’s a question that we received from a reader who wanted to add a footer signature text in Office Outlook 365:

 Hey – thanks for the question.
-Setting your custom signatures for outgoing email messages is pretty simple with Outlook.
-As i am now setting up my Outlook 2019 account, i would like to explain using that version.
-The process is almost identical for other Outlook versions: 365/2016/2013.
+Setting your custom signatures for outgoing email messages is pretty simple with Microsoft Outlook.
+As i am now setting up my new Outlook 2019 installation, i would like to explain the process using that version.
+That said, the process is almost identical for other Outlook versions.

-- First off, open Outlook and select File
+- First off, open Outlook and then select the File menu.

 - At the right hand side of the dialog hit the Signatures button.